For business leaders

 This is where most teams get stuck.
 Creating unique content for thousands of filter combinations isn't feasible manually.

-How Similar AI approaches this differently
+How Similar AI approaches faceted navigation differently

 This is the problem Similar AI was built to solve.
-Identifying which facet combinations deserve their own page - balancing real search demand against product selection uniqueness - is a hard optimization problem.
+Identifying which facet combinations deserve their own page, balancing real search demand against product selection uniqueness, is a hard optimization problem.
 You want to maximize the shoppers who see relevant, unique content, in the minimum number of pages.

-Common faceted navigation mistakes
+Common faceted navigation SEO problems and mistakes

-These are the issues we see most often when auditing e-commerce sites.
+These are the faceted navigation SEO problems we see most often when auditing e-commerce sites.
+Avoid these to keep your crawl budget healthy.

 Relying on rel="nofollow" to control crawling